Skip to main content Skip to navigation

 • Please be patient.
 We take seriously all feedback and complaints.
 You should expect a prompt initial response to any complaint, but where a complaint requires investigation it may take more than a few days.

-• Complaints from members of staff, staff grievances, and cases of whistleblowing have separate processes for appeal or independent review and the applicable policy or procedure should be consulted for details.
+• Complaints from members of staff in relation the University's Disciplinary Regulations, the Dignity Principles policy, Staff Grievances, the Code of Practice for the Investigation of Research Misconduct or the Whistleblowing Code of Practice have separate processes for appeal or independent review and the applicable policy or procedure should be consulted for details, see section 2 above.

 5. What you can expect from the complaints and feedback process